-Mini-journaling simply involves having a notebook or smartphone app handy (I simply use “Notes” app on my iPhone) to jot down anything meaningful that leaps out to you during the day while walking, thinking, reading, meditating, writing or praying.
-For me, this process of mini-journaling was inspired by The Spiritual Disciplines Handbook that I and my family are spending the year going through, chapter by chapter, each week.
-You can learn more about that book and my other spiritual disciplines and habits in the article “The Most Important Muscle You Own (& Exactly How To Train It)“.
+Mini-journaling simply involves having a notebook or smartphone app handy (I simply use the “Notes” app on my iPhone) to jot down anything meaningful that leaps out to you during the day while walking, thinking, reading, meditating, writing, or praying.
+For me, this process of mini-journaling was inspired by The Spiritual Disciplines Handbook that my family and I are spending the year going through, chapter by chapter, each week.
+You can learn more about that book and my other spiritual disciplines and habits in the article “The Most Important Muscle You Own (& Exactly How To Train It).”

 Now, let's cut straight to the chase.
 Here's what I discovered and found meaningful in my readings this week.
-Hopefully you find a few of of my choice books and lessons as thought-provoking or as valuable as I did.
+Hopefully, you find a few of my choice books and lessons as thought-provoking or valuable as I did.

 –Tuesday – A thought on life perspective from a John Piper Sermon Of The Day podcast: “Every sin flows from a failure to treasure the glory of God above all things￼.”

 –Wednesday – From Psalm 71 in the Bible: “In you O Lord I put my trust; let me never be put to shame.￼” After reading this, I thought: trusting in God is never foolish.
 Ever.￼